Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

-where $\mu_f$ denotes the \emph{Milnor number} of $f$.
-We pay particular attention to the case of planar ICIS germs, because it has the virtue that explicit calculations are possible to perform by hand, albeit with significant effort.
+where $\mu_f$ denotes the \emph{Milnor number} of $f$. \end{theorem*} We pay particular attention to the case of planar ICIS germs, because it has the virtue that explicit calculations are possible to perform by hand, albeit with significant effort.
 In \S~\ref{sec-algae}, we present an algorithm for computing a basis of the completion of the stalk of the sheaf of invincible parts at a planar ICIS.
 Theoretically, this algorithm can be used to compute the $m^{\mathrm{th}}$-order automatic degeneracies of any given planar ICIS for any \emph{fixed} value of $m$.
-We use this algorithm to compute various low-order automatic degeneracies of planar ICIS germs, obtaining the following formulas, \emph{inter alia}:
+We use this algorithm to compute several low-order automatic degeneracies of planar ICIS germs: \begin{theorem*} We have the following formulas:

-where $e_f$ denotes the \emph{Hilbert-Samuel multiplicity} of the Jacobian ideal of $f$.
-Moreover, we demonstrate in \S~\ref{sec-probcorrect} that upon making certain simplifying assumptions, the algorithm in \S~\ref{sec-algae} can be used in conjunction with a computer algebra system like {\tt Macaulay2} or {\tt Singular} to determine ``expected values'' of the $m^{\mathrm{th}}$-order automatic degeneracies for any planar ICIS germ and any given order $m$.
+where $e_f$ denotes the \emph{Hilbert-Samuel multiplicity} of the Jacobian ideal of $f$. \end{theorem*} Moreover, we demonstrate in \S~\ref{sec-probcorrect} that upon making certain simplifying assumptions, the algorithm in \S~\ref{sec-algae} can be used in conjunction with a computer algebra system like {\tt Macaulay2} or {\tt Singular} to determine ``expected values'' of the $m^{\mathrm{th}}$-order automatic degeneracies for any planar ICIS germ and any given order $m$.

 Finally, as long as we assume that certain generality hypotheses are satisfied, it is possible to apply our results on automatic degeneracy to address classical enumerative problems about inflection points in $1$-parameter families of curves.
 We conclude this article with a detailed discussion of the following three problems: \begin{enumerate} \item Counting the number of points at which the members of a general $1$-parameter family of curves of a given degree in $\BP_k^{m-2}$ have contact of order at least $m$ with a hyperplane, thus recovering by elementary means a result of Ran in~\cite[Example 3.21]{MR3078931} (note that taking $m = 4$ yields the problem of counting hyperflexes in a pencil of plane curves); \item Counting the number of \emph{septactic points} (i.e., points at which the osculating conic meets the curve with contact of order at least $7$) in a general pencil of plane curves of a given degree; \item Computing the $\lambda$ and $\delta_0$ terms of the divisors of weight-$2$ Weierstrass points of arbitrary degree on the Deligne-Mumford compactification $\ol{\mathcal{M}}_g$ of the moduli space of curves of genus $g$. \end{enumerate}